5 min read

 Leading and facilitating a change initiative can be stressful for leaders and employees.
 Regardless of the common understanding that companies need to adapt, adjust, and transform to remain competitive, many individuals resist change, which a poor change rollout can exacerbate.

-This article from Gallup and part two of the series address what they believe are the seven principles of successful change management.
+This article from Gallup and part two of the series addresses what they believe are the seven principles of successful change management.
 These principles focus on what leaders can do to set up the change initiative for success, how to anticipate roadblocks, and finally, how they can support their employees as the change takes root in their daily work activities.

 It’s common to have many questions when navigating and implementing change at work.
 So we set out to answer the most frequently asked questions we hear from leaders.
 In this guide, you’ll get answers to questions such as what makes a good change leader, how you communicate change, and why people fear change.
 Bookmark this guide for future reference and share it with your peers to help them with leading change.